Frelinghuysen University: 1928–1940

 The John M. Langston School of Law's 1936 application for accreditation was denied due to an insufficient law library and lack of enrollment.
 The school sued the Board of Education for the right to award bachelor's degrees in law.
 The attorney for the school, Louis Rothschild, argued that the school's law library was sufficient, and current inactivity at the school was not grounds for refusal.
 The denial was upheld in 1938, though the ruling stated that the school could still offer legal training.

 Following the loss of accreditation, the university changed its name to the Frelinghuysen Group of Schools for Colored Working People in 1940.
-Although no longer accredited, the school still provided important educational and social services to the African American community that were otherwise unavailable.
+Although no longer accredited, the school still provided educational and social services to the African-American community that were otherwise unavailable.
 The school attracted significant community support, with the local Y.W.C.A. donating space for activities, the American Red Cross providing nursing training, and the Daughters of the American Revolution, despite their segregationist practices at the time, donating materials for civics courses.
-Private citizens and alumni also provided support by donating time, expertise, and educational materials, such as African American scholar Carter G. Woodson, who oversaw the completion of a Frelinghuysen student's master's degree in history.
-Because of this support the school was able to maintain a fair-sized library for its students.
+Private citizens and alums also provided support by donating time, expertise, and educational materials, such as African American scholar Carter G. Woodson, who oversaw the completion of a Frelinghuysen student's master's degree in history.
+Because of this support, the school could maintain a fair-sized library for its students.

 Cooper retired from her position as president in 1940, but she continued her involvement with the university, taking a position as its registrar.

 1941–1964

 Adolphus A. Birch, an Episcopal priest, succeeded Cooper as president after her retirement in 1940.
-Throughout the 1940s, the university experienced significant decline, with its final appeal for accreditation being denied in 1943.
-Community-service education also declined in popularity during this period making it difficult to find volunteers, and prospective students were less interested in the social and moral focus the school provided.
+Throughout the 1940s, the university experienced a significant decline, with its final appeal for accreditation being denied in 1943.
+Community-service education also declined in popularity during this period, making it difficult to find volunteers, and prospective students were less interested in the social and moral focus the school provided.
 The final closure date of Frelinghuysen University is unclear, with sources disagreeing on the specifics.
 Catherine Finn, writing for the DCist places the closure in the late 1950s, Melinda Chateauvert states in The Third Step that the school closed in 1960, while Karen Johnson, in In Service for the Common Good, ties the school's final closure to Cooper's death in 1964.